Online Sexual Violence Prevention Training:

 An administrative hold will remain on your account, which can only be removed by completing the training.
 You will not be able to register for classes for the following semester until the hold has been released.

-You can still take the training even though the deadline has passed (refer to the first question for login instructions), but the registration hold will not be lifted until you have completed the training.
+You can still take the training even though the deadline has passed, but the registration hold will not be lifted until you have completed the training.
 Please note that it may take up to 24 hours to remove the hold.

 No, this training is mandatory therefore there are no waivers.